 Element-proof or not, it is definitely more convenient in the garage, especially if it's pouring rain and you want to shut the sprinkler off.

 Also, after having the controller lose its settings whenever the power blipped, we bought a battery backup for about $50.
-(Office Depot sells them for use with computers, but we lied!)
 We wouldn't have been able to add this outside.

 Sprinkler System Update -- We have been very happy with the sprinkler system over the years.
 We've had virtually no problems with it.
-However, we recently (Aug.
-2005) had a technician out to add some new spray heads and change some nozzles to different types to adapt to new areas of plantings we have done.
+However, in Aug.
+2005), we had a technician out to add some new spray heads and change some nozzles to different types to adapt to new areas of plantings we have done.

 He also had to add extensions to some sprayers in or around shrubs to compensate for their growth.
 We also had him put in a rain sensor to keep the sprinkler from coming on when it has been raining.